bitfireAT/davx5-manual/accounts_collections.rst

 * the root URL (/) of your server if well-known URLs are configured (recommended), or
 * a valid CalDAV URL, i.e.

-  - an URL that provides a CalDAV current-user-principal, or
+  - an URL that provides a CalDAV :code:`current-user-principal`, or
-  - an URL that provides calendar-home-set, or
+  - an URL that provides :code:`calendar-home-set`, or
-  - a calendar URL (resourcetype: calendar), and/or
+  - a calendar URL (:code:`resourcetype: calendar`), and/or

 * a valid CardDAV URL, i.e.

-  - an URL that provides a CardDAV current-user-principal, or
+  - an URL that provides a CardDAV :code:`current-user-principal`, or
-  - an URL that provides addressbook-home-set, or
+  - an URL that provides :code:`addressbook-home-set`, or
-  - an addressbook URL (resourcetype: addressbook).
+  - an addressbook URL (:code:`resourcetype: addressbook`).

 So, DAVx⁵ will query the base URL for both CalDAV and CardDAV and use whatever it finds.
 If CalDAV and CardDAV are separated on your server and well-known URLs are not configured, you'll have to create two DAVx⁵ accounts: one for CalDAV (use the CalDAV URL as base URL) and one for CardDAV (use the CardDAV URL as base URL).